What is 72SOLD? | 72SOLD reviews | Who it works best for | 72SOLD alternatives | FAQs

 Homeowners who want to sell for a high price

 72SOLD is best for homeowners who want their homes to sell at (or above) fair market value.
-In Phoenix, for example, homes marketed with 72SOLD closed for 8.4% above the general market, on average.
+In Phoenix, for example, the company claims that homes marketed with its program closed for 8.4% above the general market, on average.